deshindig/Slack_clone/README.md

-"slackr": A bare-bones clone of the web application Slack.
+A bare-bones clone of the web application Slack.
 Front and back-end are fully separated.

 ## Changelog (cleared 27th October in git hash "353c70c6e")